About the Training

 Learn how to access your rights in our Empower U face to face training sessions across Canada, focusing on the United Nations Convention on the Rights of Persons with Disabilities (CRPD) and the Optional Protocol (OP).

-Join us for Empower U webinars to get more in-depth information about rights of persons with disabilities in Canada, and how various organizations use human rights perspective to ensure rights, inclusion and equality of persons with disabilities.
+Join us for pre-recorded Empower U webinars to get more in-depth information about rights of persons with disabilities in Canada, and how various organizations use human rights perspective to ensure rights, inclusion and equality of persons with disabilities.

 Self-paced training for people interested in disability rights, CRPD and OP, and mechanisms to protect rights and how to remedy discrimination.

 Training will be implemented October 2019 to March 2020 in Winnipeg, Saskatoon, Vancouver, Edmonton, St. John’s, Montreal, Charlottetown, Fredericton, Halifax and Toronto.